JohnsonLM/CampusVision/readme.md

 Once you've confugured the application, run the bash script `start.sh` to configure the docker container and begin the docker process.
 If all is well, you should be able to visit the site at `localhost:56733`.
 If the app fails to start, check the DockerFile and ensure that all of your paths match with the directories you copied over.

 Once you can connect to the site, you can login with the default admin user.

+## URL Generatation
+CampusVision uses url parameters to control the look and functionality of feeds.
+Below are the options available to append to urls.
+Declaring all parameters is recommended.

+`?weather=False&interval=000&reload=000&fullscreen=False`